zejsneto/C-Exercises/README.md

 # C-Exercises
 💻Exercises completed with C language.

-🚩These exercises are written in Portuguese-BR, please use google translator if you need.
+⚠️These exercises are written in Portuguese-BR, please use google translator if you need.